jacques fath

 - This is a wonderful and very rare example of her work.
 Most pieces are held in museums.

-- The gown is fully lined in an ivory silk and boned through the bodice.
+- The dress is fully lined in an ivory silk and boned through the bodice.
 It closes with a back zipper on the inner corset and then a second zipper closes over that on the outer layer of the dress.
-There are areas throughout where the fabric has softly faded.
+There are areas throughout where the fabric has faded.
 There are also areas where the it has slightly discoloured.
 Please see the photos after the label shot.
+The dress is sold as found and is not sold as perfect.
+A video can be sent upon request if needed.

 - There is no size tag present because it is Couture.
 Please go by the measurements listed below.